Climate change - driving forces

 Changes in energy efficiency and fuel mix are important drivers for reducing greenhouse gas emissions in the EU.

 This article presents some of the driving forces behind greenhouse gas (GHG) emissions in the European Union (EU).
-The analysis is based on statistics available from Eurostat that help to unravel the development in GHG emissions by comparing them with statistics offering information on the underlying factors.
+The analysis is based on statistics available from Eurostat that help to explain the development in GHG emissions by comparing them with statistics offering information on the underlying factors.
 GHG emissions as result of human activities cause anthropogenic climate change.
-The EU contributes ambitiously to the global efforts to fight climate change and reduce GHG emissions.
-The EU wants to commit to being climate neutral in 2050 by introducing the first European Climate Law.
+The EU is an ambitious contributor to the global efforts to fight climate change and reduce GHG emissions and is committed to being climate neutral by 2050 with the introduction of the first European Climate Law.
 The Commission's ambitions are tied in with the Paris Agreement on climate change, which entered into force on 4 November 2016.
 The central aim of the Paris Agreement on climate change is to keep the increase in the global temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.

-This article shows that GHG emissions in the EU-27 have decreased by 21 % since 1990.
+This article shows that GHG emissions in the EU have decreased by 24 % between 1990 and 2019 (the most recent reference year for which data officially reported to UNFCCC are available).
 The main driving forces behind the fall in total GHG emissions are improvements in energy efficiency and in the energy mix.
-Due to technological changes and innovation, less energy was consumed while more goods and services were produced.
+Owing to technological changes and innovation, less energy was consumed while more goods and services were produced.
 In addition, the energy that was consumed relied relatively less on carbon intensive fuels and more on renewables.
-As a result, the EU decoupled its economic growth from its GHG emissions, because these technical developments make it possible to increase economic growth while emitting fewer emissions.
-The largest reduction took place in 2009 when emissions fell sharply by 324 million tonnes CO2-equivalent, or 7.2 %.
+As a result, the EU decoupled its economic growth from its GHG emissions, because these technical developments make it possible to increase economic growth while generating fewer emissions.
+The largest reduction took place in 2009 when emissions fell sharply by 325 million tonnes CO2-equivalent.
 This particularly steep decline can be partly attributed to the effects of the economic crisis in general as emissions decreased across all source sectors.

-In the EU, GHG inventories of Member States are collected by the European Environment Agency (EEA) on behalf of the European Commission, more specifically the Directorate-General for Climate Action, in order to produce the EU GHG inventory.
-Eurostat contributes to the validation of the GHG inventories by providing energy statistics to the EEA.
-Eurostat also has a range of statistics that provides a solid basis for analysing the driving forces behind GHG emissions.
+In the EU, GHG emission inventories of Member States are collected by the European Environment Agency (EEA) on behalf of the European Commission, more specifically the Directorate-General for Climate Action, in order to produce the EU GHG emission inventory.
+Eurostat contributes to the validation of the GHG emission inventories by providing energy statistics to the EEA.
+Eurostat also has a range of statistics that provide a solid basis for analysing the driving forces behind GHG emissions.

 Total emissions, main breakdowns by source and general drivers

-The difference across Member States in the absolute change in GHG emissions is shown in Figure 2, indicating the range of absolute changes.
-These absolute changes add up to the EU-27 total reduction of 1.0 billion tonnes of CO2-equivalent.
+Figure 2 shows the absolute 1990-2019 change in GHG emissions by country.
+These absolute changes add up to the EU total reduction of 1.2 billion tonnes of CO2-equivalent.
 Note that the ranking would change to a large extent if the relative changes or the changes in emissions per capita were compared.
 The rest of this Statistics Explained article will focus on the aggregate EU-27.
 More information for individual Member States can be retrieved from the Statistics Explained article 'Greenhouse gas emission statistics - emission inventories ' and the GHG inventory dataset in Eurostat's database.

 The greenhouse gas emissions reported in Figure 1 are all due to human activities.
 Therefore, one may think that more people would cause more GHG emissions.
 In addition, most of these human activities are economic activities, for example to produce and consume goods and services.
 Hence, one may also expect that more economic activity would produce more GHG emissions.
 The most general indicator for economic activity is gross domestic product (GDP).